 Dr. Christopher West has been promoted to the position of Teaching Associate Professor.
 A member of the Institute since 2015, West earned his Ph.D. from Old Dominion University in 2006.
 He leads the Institute’s practicum, the experiential learning component of the MSA curriculum.
 Prior to joining the Institute, West was a USAF engineering officer and faculty member at the Air Force Institute of Technology.

-Looking to hire a data analytics professional in 2013?
-The Master of Science in Analytics (MSA) Class of 2013 resume book is now available!
-Prospective employers interested in reviewing 80 resumes of MSA candidates graduating in May, should please contact us to obtain a copy.
-The Institute will host employer information sessions through January, and welcomes employers to secure dates for onsite interviews during the month of February.
-You can also download the MSA Student Profile Book to learn more about our students.
+Looking to hire a data analytics professional in 2021?
+The Master of Science in Analytics (MSA) Class of ’21 resume book is now available.
+Prospective employers interested in reviewing 118 candidates graduating in May, should contact us directly to receive a free copy.
+The Institute’s career services team is ready to assist you in connecting with our students.